michaellynn/michaellynn.github.io/_posts/2022-02-25-the-internet-is-a-series-of-cables.md

 How about coaxial?
 Have you heard of [MoCA](https://en.wikipedia.org/wiki/Multimedia_over_Coax_Alliance)?
 It sounds like it would be perfect.
 But no, it generally has the same distance limitations of ethernet (at least for the consumer gear you're likely to get your hands on).

 And fiber wasn't the best of ideas either.
-Besides being expensive and hard to work with, I had concerns about it surviving outdoors for month on end above ground in a forest (I sure as heck wasn't going to bury it the whole way).
+Besides being expensive and hard to work with, I had concerns about it surviving outdoors for months on end above ground in a forest (I sure as heck wasn't going to bury it the whole way).

 ... so what about wireless point to point?

-**New problem:** This is what the area around our new house looks like:
+**New problem:** Like I said, I live in a forest:

 ![](</images/2022-02-25-the-internet-is-a-series-of-cables/my_view.jpg>)